 September Hikes

-Fall is starting early this year and the leaves are already changing!
+Fall is starting early this year!

 As autumn leaves begin their transformation, there’s no better time to explore the Adirondack Mountains than during the vibrant fall season.
 The crisp, cool air makes for perfect hiking conditions, allowing you to fully immerse yourself in the natural grandeur of these ancient peaks.
 From the awe-inspiring views at Cascade Mountain to the serene beauty of St. Regis Mountain, each summit becomes a breathtaking canvas painted with autumn’s brushstrokes.